 Philips to separate lighting arm into new company

-AMSTERDAM (AP) — Royal Philips NV is to split off its lighting division to create two separate companies, the latest in a string of radical restructurings by one of Europe's best-known corporations.
+AMSTERDAM (AP) — Royal Philips NV is to hive off its lighting division to create two separate companies, the latest in a string of radical restructurings by one of Europe's best-known corporations.

 Philips, which began as a lighting company back in 1891, said Tuesday that "independence" would make it easier for the lighting arm — widely regarded as the dominant seller of LED lighting products — to enter new markets.

 "I do appreciate the magnitude of the decision we are taking, but the time is right to take the next strategic step," Chief Executive Frans van Houten said.

 Philips, he added, would be open to "consider various options for alternative ownership structures" for the lighting arm — which could include seeking a separate stock market listing for it or selling it directly in part or whole.

 Philips will be left with a 'lifestyle' division, which may be most familiar to consumers.
 It makes a range of household products such as coffee makers and shavers.
 That will be combined with its health care division, which makes high-tech medical equipment.

 The health and consumer lifestyles businesses had joint sales of 15 billion euros ($19.3 billion) in 2013, while the lighting arm had sales of 7 billion euros.